QuentinRa/blog.quentinra.dev/maths/graph/terms/planar.md

 * According to the English wikipedia, a graph is planar if
   * $m \le 3n - 6$ (yeah it's 6 not 5)
   * $f \le 2n - 4$
-  * if there are not cycles of length 3, $m \le 2n-4$
+  * if there are no cycles of length 3, $m \le 2n-4$

 <hr class="sl">

 ## Example 1

-Are the following graphs planar graphs?
+Are the following graphs planar?

 ![](images/planar/planar1.png)